slbailey/Retrovue/docs/domain/Channel.md

 ## Purpose

 Define the canonical, persisted Channel entity.
-Channel is the time root for interpreting schedule templates and building programming horizons in a specific IANA timezone.
+Channel is the time root for interpreting schedule templates and building programming horizons in local time (inputs/outputs in local time; timestamps stored in UTC).

 ## Persistence model